-If you can’t pull up slowly to a stop at either end of the repetition, the chances are you’re moving too fast.
+If you can’t instantly stop at any point in the repetition, the chances are you’re moving too fast.

 Compensation is a truly remarkable phenomena.
 It’s how your CNS instantly finds a work around to keep you moving when injury or overload occurs.